Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Environment Sync: Regularly refresh sandboxes and ensure metadata consistency between environments.

 e.
-Release Management & Approvals:
+Release Management & Approvals

 - Automated Deployments: Automate the deployment process to various environments.